MeowTonynoh/MeowNovowareFucker/README.md

 ### Why is memory scanning reliable?

-**Private signatures**: Detection strings are exclusive to Novoware and kept private
+**Private signatures** — detection patterns are exclusive to Novoware and kept private to prevent bypass

-**Self-destruct detection**: Signatures are designed to catch Novoware even when it attempts to clean itself from memory
+**Self-destruct detection** — signatures are designed to catch Novoware even when it attempts to clean itself from memory

-**Runtime detection**: Detects the cheat only if currently loaded in memory — no false positives from residual files
+**Runtime detection** — detects the cheat only if currently loaded in memory, no false positives from residual files

 ### Why is Journal Trace analysis important?

-**NTFS persistence**: The Windows journal records file activity at the filesystem level — even files that have been deleted leave traces
+**NTFS persistence** — the Windows journal records file activity at the filesystem level, even files that have been deleted leave traces

-**Self-destruct bypass**: Even if Novoware removes itself from disk, the NTFS journal retains evidence of its presence
+**Self-destruct bypass** — even if Novoware removes itself from disk, the NTFS journal retains evidence of its presence

-### Limitations

-- **Memory protection**: Some cheats implement anti-dumping that prevents memory reading
-- **Journal rollover**: On very active systems, old NTFS journal entries may be overwritten over time

 ---